“Globally, two in five people (41%) report becoming lonelier over the last 6 months, while one in five (19%) have become less lonely.” — Survey.

 “Learn to slow down and savor the taste of wine.”

-While you might see how loneliness can be softened by developing greater comfort with oneself, you also know this isn’t a complete answer.
-Humans are social beings.
+While loneliness can be softened by developing greater comfort with oneself, you also know this isn’t a complete answer.
+Humans are typically social beings.
 So in addition to developing greater self-love and self-compassion, consider this…

-When we allow ourselves to find true joy in something, we develop a clear path between our inner Self and the world.
 Trusting our heart feels hard when we’re anxious about disqualifying ourselves from connection and belonging.
-Yet the people who will truly love us aren’t measuring our eligibility.
+Yet when we allow ourselves flow joyfully in something, we develop a clear path between our inner Self and the world.
+And the people who will truly love us aren’t measuring our eligibility.
 They’re too busy sharing in our joys.
-So strengthen the inner connection with heartfelt joy, and the outer connections are more likely to bring what you’re looking for.
+So strengthen the inner connection with rewarding activity, and the outer connections are more likely to bring what you’re looking for.